KashifAliLashari/KashifAliLashari/README.md

 ## 🚀 About Me

-I'm a passionate **AI Developer** and **Data Analyst** who specializes in building intelligent solutions that bridge the gap between data and automation.
+I'm a passionate **Web and Agentic AI Developer** and **Data Analyst** who specializes in building intelligent solutions that bridge the gap between data and automation.
 I believe in the transformative power of AI and am dedicated to creating innovative applications that solve real-world problems.

 - 🤖 **AI Agent Developer** - Building intelligent agents that can reason, learn, and act autonomously
 - ⚡ **AI Automation Specialist** - Creating smart workflows and automated systems